joshelvn11/Kyle-s-Game/README.md

 Each turn a team has one minute to guess as many cards as possible.
 If a card is correctly guessed the card is removed from the game for the rest of the round, once all cards have been correctly guessed the round is over, the amount of correctly guessed cards is added to each team's total score and the game moves to the next round where all the cards are added back to the game and used to play again.

 The player describing may skip a card if they choose to, however as a consequence they will lose a life.
 Each player has two lives per round.
-If a player breaks the description rules for the round they will also be required to skip their current card and as a reult lose a life.
+If a player breaks the description rules for the round they will also be required to skip their current card and as a result lose a life.
 Skipped cards are not removed from play and will stay in the round until correctly guessed.

 #### The Rounds

-The game is played over three rounds, each round has it's own rules on how the player describing the cards may describe them to the other player(s) on their team.
+The game is played over three rounds, each round has its own rules on how the player describing the cards may describe them to the other player(s) on their team.
 The rules for each round get progressively more difficult however because the same cards are used for each round the players should also become more familiar with the cards in the pool over every round.

 Round One: The player can describe the card however they like without using any words on the card.
 They may not use 'rhymes with' or 'sounds like' descriptions for words.